 - Access courses

 Please contact the Disability Service to discuss your requirements as soon as possible.
-This can be before you begin your course.
+We can start the conversation before you begin your course.

-A Disability Adviser will conduct an assessment of your needs and arrange funding where relevant.
+A Disability Adviser will conduct an assessment of your needs.
+They will arrange funding where relevant.

 Other sources of funding

-Some disabled students may be eligible to claim Government welfare benefits to cover costs which are not directly associated with studying.
+Some disabled students may be eligible to claim Government welfare benefits.
+These can cover costs that are not directly associated with studying.